modx-pro/Docs/docs/en/components/notfoundparamalert.md

 In Lexicon notfoundparamalert namespace it is possible to set up your own template for log/email message.

-## Available placeholders used in message/mail text:
+## Available placeholders used in message/mail text

 - `alertName` - component name.
 - `alertMethod` - alert method.